TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :mod:`multiprocessing` contains equivalents of all the synchronization
-primitives from :mod:`threading`.
+primitives kutoka :mod:`threading`.
 For instance one can use a lock to ensure
 that only one process prints to standard output at a time::

-   from multiprocessing import Process, Lock
+   kutoka multiprocessing agiza Process, Lock

    def f(l, i):
        l.acquire()